Peru's socialists lead tight election as battle brews over result | Politics

 Peruvian socialist Pedro Castillo held a wafer-thin lead in a polarized presidential election on Wednesday, with a battle brewing over the result that could spark weeks of political wrangling, market volatility and deeper divisions.
 Castillo, the son of illiterate farmers who has rattled the Andean nation's political elite and garnered huge support from the rural poor, had 50.2% with 99.8% of votes processed, just a 0.4 percentage point ahead of right-wing Keiko Fujimori.

-Fujimori, the heir of a powerful political family, has however, raised unsubstantiated allegations that supporters of Castillo tried to steal votes, which the leftist's party has strong denied.
-International electoral observers and experts have said the vote was carried out cleanly.
-"Today we are presenting all the evidence of irregularities," Luis Galarreta, the vice presidential candidate on Fujimori's ticket, told Peruvian radio on Wednesday, adding the party was preparing a case with lawyers.
+Fujimori, the heir of a powerful political family, has however, raised unsubstantiated allegations that supporters of Castillo tried to steal votes and her team has flagged plans to raise a legal challenge to the result.
+The leftist's party has strongly denied the claims and electoral observers say the vote was carried out cleanly.

 There are also some 300,000 contested votes, which will need to be further scrutinized by an electoral jury, a process that will take several days to complete and could tip the balance.
 The world's no. 2 copper producer saw three presidents in a week last year amid political scandals and protests, has been hit by the world's deadliest COVID-19 outbreak and posted its worst economic plunge in three decades last year.